kannans89/graphql-learning/10.Query/query.md

 # Query

-A GraphQL operation can be either a read operation or a write operation.
+A GraphQL operation can be either a read or write operation.
 A GraphQL query is used to read or fetch values while a mutation is used to write or post values.In either cases, the operation is a simple string that a GraphQL server can parse and respond to with data in a specific format.
 The popular response format that is usually used for mobile and web applications is JSON.

 The syntax to define a query is-
 `query{ someField }`